neXenio/Feedback-Kiosk/Server/README.md

 ### Configuring Feedback Options

 The server attempts to parse a configuration file during startup, located at `./feedback-kiosk-config.json`.
+You can also use the `FEEDBACK_KIOSK_CONFIG` environment variable to specify a different file location.
 That file should be a JSON containg the feedback options:

 ```json
 {